gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 The CMake language has made it easy to get started, but as the tool is becoming more complex, I think using C++ directly would have been great.
 Making it cross platform may be harder though and I was constrained by time.

 Overall I'm happy I made this project.
 I mean, it's not perfect but it's been really useful for me, and saved me a lot of time.
-I would like to hear why that wools would ne be suitable for you or how can I improve it.
+I would like to hear why such tool would not be suitable for your projects or how can I improve it.

 ## That's All!